-- 1 Loosen the pivot fasteners (A1) of the alternator and the adjustment link fasteners (A2). - 2 Change the position of the alternator to give the correct tension.
+1 Loosen the pivot fasteners of the alternator (B1) and the adjustment link fasteners (B2).

+2 Change the position of the alternator to give the correct tension.
 Tighten the pivot fasteners of the alternator and the adjustment link fasteners.

-Where there are two pivot fasteners, tighten the front fastener and then the rear fastener. - 3 Check the belt tension again to ensure that it is still correct.
+3 Check the belt tension again to ensure that it is still correct.

-Note: If a new belt is fitted, the belt tension must be checked again after the first 25 hours of operation.
+4 If a new belt is fitted, the belt tension must be checked again after the first 25 hours of operation.